ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Consider first the EDHOC forward message flow.
 If the ACE Client / EDHOC Initiator sends a credential by reference in message_3, then Responder may return error code 3, Unknown credential referenced.
 This enables the Initiator to restart the protocol using some other ID_CRED, typically the authentication credential by value thereby resolving the issue.
 However, in case the ACE Resource Server / EDHOC Responder sends a credential by reference in message_2, then returning a code 3 EDHOC error message does not automatically solve the problem.
 Having aborted the EDHOC session, the Responder has no reliable way to act differently in a following EDHOC session, since it never authenticated the Initiator.

-In order to remediate this situation, this section specifies a new EAD item EAD_CRED_BY_VALUE for requesting the peer's authentication credential by value.
+In order to remediate this situation, this section specifies the EAD item Credential By Value for requesting the peer's authentication credential by value.

 The CDDL grammar for the EAD item is shown in {{fig-ead-req-authcred}} and its ead_label is registered in {{iana-edhoc-ead}}.
 An example of its usage is provided in {{example-non-sequential-workflow}}.